ovotech/pg-sql-migrate/README.md

 }
 ```

-To create new migrations in the designated "dir" folder you can run:
+To create new migrations in the designated directory you can run:

 ```bash
 yarn pg-migrate create my_migration